tmarktaylor/phmutest/docs/repl/REPLexample.md

   "This is RaiserBot.ask() on stderr: Uh oh!" which was printed on stderr.
 - The location is the file and line number of the opening fence of the FCB.
-- For errors, the :NN in the 3rd column is the Markdown file line number where the exception propagated out of the FCB.
 - To see Markdown line numbers, on GitHub view this file and choose the Code button.
 (Code is between Preview and Blame).
 - An FCB can have more than one line that raises an exception.
 Note the